 The EEOC is responsible for enforcing federal laws that make it illegal to discriminate against a job candidate or an employee based on race, color, religion, sex, national origin, age, disability, or genetics.
 Companies with 100 or more employees and federal government contractors with 50 or more employees are required to file an EEO-1 each year.
 Previously, the EEOC revealed proposed changes to the EEO-1 to include W-2 earnings and hours worked data.

-The current EEO-1 requires employers to note and report the number of workers by job category and then by ethnicity, race, and sex.
-The proposal requires companies to disclose the number of employees and total hours worked by job class and annual salary bands.
+The current (Component 1) EEO-1 requires employers to note and report the number of workers by job category and then by ethnicity, race, and sex.
+The proposal (Component 2) requires companies to disclose the number of employees and total hours worked by job class and annual salary bands.
 The data assists the EEOC in finding possible pay bias and assists employers in promoting equal pay.

 A best practices approach to consider includes: